 A person who has a permanent or temporary medical condition that affects mental processing or emotional functions to the extent that capacity for judgment and reasoning is significantly diminished.
 When seeking informed consent for a clinical research study, the Principal Investigator must make a specific determination as to an individual’s cognitive impairment on a case-by-case basis.

 The quantified workload of an individual at VCU that is specified in a sponsored program proposal and represented as the effort or time to be devoted to the sponsored program activities.
 The committed effort can be represented in terms of a quantity of time or a percentage of an individual’s workload.
 See the VCU Post-Award Financial Management Policy.

 The federal rule that governs most federally funded research conducted on living human subjects and that aims to ensure that the rights of human subjects are protected during the course of a research project.
 Historically, the Common Rule has focused on protection from physical and mental harm by stressing autonomy and consent.

 Competing interest (CI)

-VCU ORIE’s designation for characterizing interests that reasonably appear to be related to the investigator’s institutional responsibilities and could appear to affect the design, conduct, or reporting of (primarily) human subjects research, depending on the context of the research.
-Although a CI generally pertains to financial interests that are less than $5,000 or 3% value, a CI could also be a nonfinancial interest.
+VCU Research Integrity and Ethics office’s internal designation for characterizing interests that reasonably appear to be related to the investigator’s institutional responsibilities and could appear to affect the design, conduct, or reporting of (primarily) human subjects research, depending on the context of the research.
+Although a CI generally pertains to financial interests that are less than $5,000, a CI could also be a non-financial interest.
 VCU deems CIs as warranting attention and internal management.
-See the VCU Conflict of Interest in Research Policy.
+See the VCU Conflicts of Interest in Research Policy.

 A proposal that is submitted to a sponsor for the first time or an unfunded proposal that is re-submitted to vie for available research funds.
 An ongoing project must compete again if the term of the original award has expired.